 Figure 1: An example of an unannotated document (left) and annotated document (right).

-The document should be annotated so that the key and value pairs would be identifiable, I.e. Name: Smith, Age: 58 years, where key is the question, and value is the corresponding answer.
-In picture 1 it is apparent that we have chosen to annotate keys with red boxes, while the values with blue boxes.
+The document are annotated so that the key and value pairs would be identifiable.
+For example, (name, Smith), and (age, 58 years) where the key is the question, and value is the corresponding answer.
+In Figure 1 we show the annotated keys with red boxes, and the annotated values with blue boxes.

 Step 2.
-Using a python library fitz, we can detect the red and blue boxes and extract their corresponding the coordinates.
-We can also detect the text within the boxes and extract them into any python data structure.
-Thus, keeping the coordinates of the boxes, we can receive the information from the boxes from any document of the same type.
-As you can see in Figure 3, the data from three analogous documents for three different patients was received having coordinates of annotation boxes of a single document.
+Using the Python programming library fitz, we can detect the red and blue boxes and extract their corresponding coordinates.
+We also detect the text within the boxes and extract them into a Python data structure.
+Thus, keeping the coordinates of the boxes, we can extract the information from the boxes from any document of the same type.
+As you can see in Figure 2, the data from three analogous documents for three different patients was extracted from the annotated boxes into a single document.

-Figure 3: Structured data received from three documents of the same type.
+Figure 2: Structured data received from three documents of the same type.

 However, to retrieve only information from a checked box is yet another challenge.
-In figure 3 we can observe for section “Sex” both options – male and female.
+In Figure 3 we can see that for section “Sex” both options – male and female are retrieved.
 Information from the annotated boxes is retrieved fully irrespective of the checked box in front of only one of the options.
+That is a problem.

 Step 3.
-To detect which box is checked, we suggest using RetinaNet deep learning network.
-We propose a completely new solution to the problem of checkbox detection: instead of detecting the box itself, we trained the network in a manner, that it could identify the bounding box of the text near the checked box (see Figure 4).
+To overcome that problem and detect the box that is checked, we used a RetinaNet deep learning network.
+We propose a completely new solution to the problem of checkbox detection: instead of detecting the box itself, we trained the network in a manner, that it could identify the bounding box of the text near the checked box (see Figure 3).
 This facilitates the work, because it reduces the number of steps in the code.
-It also gives a possibly higher accuracy, since we don’t have to rely on engineering solutions to find out whether the check box is on the left of the text or on the right.
+It also gives a possibly higher accuracy, since we don’t have to rely on engineering solutions to find out whether the check box is on the left of the text or on the right of it.